onflow/cadence/docs/language.md

 ### Interface Implementation Requirements

-Interfaces can require implementations to implement other interfaces of the same kind.
+Interfaces can require implementing types to also implement other interfaces of the same kind.
 Interface implementation requirements can be declared by following the interface name with a colon (`:`) and one or more names of interfaces of the same kind, separated by commas.